westonea252/KillerHomeLab/1-Forest_Parent-Child-Domain_1-Workstation/README.md

 Parameters that support changes
 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
+- TimeZone.
+Select an appropriate Time Zone.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
+- Sub DNS Domain.
+OPTIONALLY, enter a valid DNS Sub Domain.
+(Example:  sub1. or sub1.sub2.
+This entry must end with a DOT )
+- Sub DNS BaseDN.
+OPTIONALLY, enter a valid DNS Sub Base DN.
+(Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )
-- Net Bios Domain.
+- Parent Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example:  killerhomelab).
+- Parent Domain.
+Enter a valid Internal Domain (Exmaple:  killerhomelab)
 - Child Net Bios Domain.
 Enter a valid Net Bios Domain Name (Example: it).
 - TLD.
 Select a valid Top-Level Domain using the Pull-Down Menu.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 Parent Domain (Example:  10.1)